 Radio Shack bankruptcy, beginning March 26, 2015 and running through today.

 a staple on the American landscape for my entire life.
 Like Montgomery Ward and

 now Sears & Roebuck (which recently closed here in Erie, Penn.), many of the

-retail corporations that built this great country are disappearing,
+retail corporations that built this great country are disappearing, never to return.

 Radio Shack ad in August 1962 Popular Electronics